 Fall may be quickly approaching (as you’ve probably noticed by all the department store decorations by now) but it’s not quite here yet.
-Fall brings out everything pumpkin spice flavored, warm and cozy, but you don’t necessarily need to wait for fall to make some authentically fall foods.
+Along with a pumpkin harvest, Fall brings out everything pumpkin spice flavored, warm and cozy, but you don’t necessarily need to wait for fall to make some authentically fall foods.

 If you love pumpkin recipes and enjoy the health benefits of pumpkin, why wait until the official start of fall to create some homemade treats for your friends and family to enjoy?
 With this simple, fresh pumpkin cornbread recipe you can bring all things fall right into your kitchen with ease.